 Copyright on data

 A single datum is not protected under copyright, as it does not surpass the threshold of originality.
-Structured, or organized, data can fall under copyright.
-In other words: data is not protected by copyright, databases might be.
+Structured or organized data, however can fall under copyright.
+In other words: data is not protected by copyright, but databases might be.
 The details vary by country.
 The UK, for example, requires that “the database constitutes the author’s own intellectual creation”.
 That is the case if skill, labor and creativity were directed to the selection and arrangement of the database, and not the mere gathering of information.
 Ordering data chronologically is unlikely to meet this standard.

 So . . . is a database protected, or not?

 There is no simple answer.
 Pinsent Masons, a law firm, provides a helpful article on copyright and database right, including European Court of Justice rulings on the matter.
 Wikilegal provides further details, concluding that “it can be difficult to determine whether, or the extent to which, a database or its contents are protected by law . . .
 Whenever possible, the best course is to use only content that is made available by the author under an open license.”
 (See also discussion page.)